idle-meerkat/sdevwiki-fork/Policer.md

 To specify in IEC units, replace the SI prefix (k-, m-, g-, t-) with the IEC prefix (ki-, mi-, gi- and ti-) respectively.

 **NOTE**: The `police` action requires the `rate` and `burst` parameters.
+Other parameters are ignored.

-The `conform-exceed` option supports only the `drop` action, ??so it is required to be specified by the user, since the default conform exceed option is to reclassify.
-This option value is not validated by the switchdev driver, so any value may be specified, however, the driver performs the `drop` action even if a different value is provided.
+Packets which exceed the configured bandwidth limit are dropped, regardless of the `conform-exceed` policer parameter setting defined.

 For example, to trap the packet that matches SMAC 00:B5:4D:B1:32:22 of the packet, set the rate limit to 1024K bytes-per-second, and burst to 2096 bytes, enter the following commands:
 ```